Department of Psychiatry

 This is a senior rotation that provides the students with an opportunity to expand their knowledge of inpatient clinical psychiatry by functioning as interns.
 Students attend all staffing and teaching conferences given to first-year psychiatry residents and are responsible for the assessment and management of acute psychiatric patients.
 Immediate supervision is provided by the inpatient attending, and additional supervision can be arranged as desired.
 Teaching emphasis is directed toward psychiatric diagnosis, appropriate use of psychopharmacologic agents, psychotherapeutic intervention, use of community resources and pursuit of the psychiatric scientific literature.
 The student will write a self-selected clinical topic relevant to treatment and management of psychiatric inpatients.

-This elective in child psychiatry utilizes the St. Louis Children's Hospital St. Louis Children's Hospital Pediatric Behavioral Health Unit and the Consult-Liaison service.
-It provides experience in age-appropriate diagnostic and treatment methods in children and adolescents.
+This elective in child psychiatry offers rich experiences in St. Louis Children's Hospital Pediatric Behavioral Health Unit and the Consult-Liaison service.
+It provides experience in age-appropriate diagnostic and treatment methods in children and adolescents and families.
 A portion of your time may be spent in the outpatient clinics if interested and if circumstances permit.
-A paper on a topic of the student's choosing is required.
+A paper or presentation on a topic of the student's choosing is required.

 The medical student will be actively involved in many aspects of forensic psychiatry including civil litigation, workman's compensation, malpractice, civil commitment, and guardianship.
 There may be opportunities to be involved in criminal forensic issues.
 The rotation is primarily self-directed but the student will work with several faculty within the Department of Psychiatry and will meet with the Course Director a minimum of two hours per week.
 They will also work with The City of St Louis Probate Court and shadow at the St. Louis Psychiatric Rehabilitation Center, a nearby forensic hospital.
 The student will also be assigned readings of landmark cases, textbooks, psychiatric expert opinions, legal filing with the probate court and attend civil hearings.
 The student will learn relevant criminal statutes regarding competency and civil commitment, causation in civil litigation, the concept of medical malpractice and risk assessment of violence and suicide.
 There may be the opportunity to witness sexually violent predator evaluations and/or treatment.
 The student will be required to research and write an opinion on a specific approved topic in forensic psychiatry.
 The objectives will be measured by attendance and by formal evaluation of the student's participation and knowledge during the supervision discussion.
 It will also be determined by the originality, thoroughness, and quality of the research paper.